mjgood4/firstrespondersites/README.md

 1. Setup the conda environment using the conda_env.yml and Python version 3.8.11.
 2. Clone the repository
-3. Download the [SQLite database](https://gtvault-my.sharepoint.com/:u:/g/personal/manderson334_gatech_edu/EUCVCElcpSFLswnJB7sPHowB0fpm7eIoBumUq0avyfNFIw?e=lFwjYc) into the "/data" subdirectory
+3. Download the [SQLite database](https://gtvault-my.sharepoint.com/:u:/g/personal/manderson334_gatech_edu/EUCVCElcpSFLswnJB7sPHowB0fpm7eIoBumUq0avyfNFIw?e=lFwjYc) that we've compiled for this project **into the "/data" subdirectory** of the cloned repository.

 ## Repository Overview